sueda/eol-cloth/README.md

 cd eol-cloth
 mkdir build
 ```
-Before building with CMake, open the CMakeLists.txt file with a text editor.
+Before building with CMake, open the CMakeLists.txt file with a text editor (I know this is bad practice).
 While the build options can be set when we run CMake, for each option turned ON the corresponding dependency file path must be set.
 I do this for ease of use with multiple external library versions installed.
 Set the paths as shown to match the machine.
 Note some of the binaries are defined for the solvers which are platform specific.
 ```sh
 cd build
 cmake [options] ..